-Electricity Human Resources Canada’s (EHRC) Connected Women is a national mentorship program designed for women and funded by Women and Gender Equality Canada (WAGE) and it supports women in the electricity sector who are either already working in technical or trades occupations or are preparing to enter the industry.
-Program partners include Hydro One, Ontario Power Generation, Hydro Ottawa, and Manitoba Hydro, and the first cohort of mentors will be graduates of Algonquin College’s Women in Electrical Engineering Technology (WEET) program.
+Electricity Human Resources Canada’s (EHRC) Connected Women is a national mentorship program designed for women who are either already working in electricity or are preparing to enter the industry.

-Of the workers that make up Canada’s electricity industry, women represent a minority.
-Approximately 26% of the electricity workforce is female and less than 5% of those are employed in trades occupations.
-While the proportion of women in the industry is rising, it remains well below the average for the Canadian workforce and EHRC is committed to bringing up the proportion of women in the electricity and renewable sector to the national standard (of 48%).
+Women make up approximately 26% of the electricity workforce.
+Less than 7% of those women are employed in trades occupations.
+While the proportion of women in the industry is rising, it remains well below the average for the Canadian workforce.

-EHRC has assembled a national steering committee who guide, oversee, and provide strategic direction to the project.
-The Committee also provides input into any recommendations that emerge from the research/model implementation.
-Finally, the Committee encourages people to contribute in identifying innovative approaches to mentorship and sponsorship opportunities.
+EHRC assembled a national steering committee to guide, oversee, and provide strategic direction to the project.
+The committee also provided input into any recommendations that emerge from the research/model implementation.
+Finally, the committee encouraged people to identify innovative approaches to mentorship and sponsorship opportunities.

 - Nirav Patel, Manager – Recruitment & Diversity, Talent & Business Change, Ontario Power Generation (Project Chair)

 - Michelle Branigan, CEO, Electricity Human Resources Canada (Project Manager)